puppybits/mobile-performance-framework/README.md

-REST based DAO pattern for resource modeled closely to the AngularJS resource
+# DAO pattern for loading RESTful resources

+## Resource tasks

-parse marshall/unmarshall
+* parse serialize/deserialize
-validation
+* validation
+* convenince methods for post, get, update, delete
+* add query params
+* pagination
-convenince methods for post, get, update, delete add query params pagination faulting opbjects in an array or object
+* faulting opbjects in an array or object

+* create traditional javascript objects with prototypes

+# Loading

-use promises to let objects auto-download when needed
+* use __promises__ to let objects auto-download when needed

-create traditional javascript objects with prototypes
+* resources can be relatint on another resource to build.
+Token Authentication.
+* Allow for token authentication and to change resource calls if needed to create an object. ie. need token, need user id, need friends list, access friends photo

+# Peresisting locally to allow for batch sending

-persist objects locally and store on rest server seperate
+* persist objects locally and store on rest server seperate

+# Notifications/changes to the data

-allow for object mutation observing. or dirty check and sync with mutation observing interface.
+* allow for object mutation observing. or dirty check and sync with mutation observing interface.

-define a resource then create instances.
+* define a resource then create instances.
 Attach resources to other resources

+# Allow for traditional subclassing

-define custom methods. custom methods can have default params. can pass object with custom params in function.
+* define custom methods. custom methods can have default params. can pass object with custom params in function.

-Allow for token authentication and to change resource calls if needed to create an object. ie. need token, need user id, need friends list, access friends photo
+# General principles

-no defined scheme needed. resoruces can be sperate. no-sql mentality.
+* no defined scheme needed. resoruces can be sperate. no-sql mentality.

-basic API for low learning curve.
+* basic API for low learning curve.

-attach function on the JSON but make them non-writable and non-enumeratable
+* extend vanilla JSON with functions (freeze and seal) make them non-writable and non-enumeratable

-allow for actions on the API
+* allow for actions on the API, all API calls won't result in an Object but some will take actions.

+# Threading

+* run fetchs on the background. alwys for parsing to happen on the background too.
+Allow the option for web workers and promises.

+add javascript execultion time for pasering and loading to help find issues

+$restful(function Token(){},
+          '/login',
+          {username:'joe', password:'pass', token:1234},
+          function(xhr)
+          {
+            if (success)
+            {
+              _saveToken();
+            }
+            else
+            {
+              _retryOrErrorOut();
+            }
+          });

-$restful(function User(){}, '/user/:id')
+$restful(function User(Token){},
+        '/user/:id',
+        {
+          parse:function(data)
+          {
+            //turn into object
+          },
+          assemble:function(json)
+          {
+            //stringify and/or url encode
+          },

+        })